-3.3 The necessary acts required under Article 122(2) and (3) EPC, i.e. payment of the seventh renewal fee with surcharge, payment of the fee for re-establishment and the submission of a statement of grounds for the application, were also performed on that date.
-The statement of further facts by the appellant in his subsequent letters are to be considered as mere amplification of his first statement of grounds completing his original submissions, which had been filed in due time (cf. J 5/94 of 28 September 1994, point 2.3 of the Reasons; J 18/98 of 16 January 2004, point 3 of the Reasons).

-- 3.4 The appellant's request for restitutio in integrum is therefore admissible. - 4.
-Allowability of the application for re-establishment of rights - 4.1 Under Article 122(1) EPC, an applicant for a European patent, who in spite of all due care having been taken, was unable to observe a time limit vis-à-vis the European Patent Office which has the direct consequence of causing a loss of a right, shall, upon application, have his rights re-established.
+- The necessary acts required under Article 122(2) and (3) 3.3.
+EPC, i.e. payment of the third renewal fee with surcharge, fee for re-establishment οf the submission of a statement of grounds for the application, were performed on that date.
+The statement of further facts by the appellant in his subsequent letters are to considered as amplification of mere his statement of grounds completing his original submissions, which had been filed in due time (cf. J 5/94 of 28 September 1994, point 2.3 of the Reasons; J 18/98 of 16 January 2004, point 3 of the Reasons). - 3.4.
+The appellant's request for restitutio in integrum is therefore admissible. - 4.
+Allowability of the application for re-establishment of rights - 4.1.
+Under Article 122(1) EPC, an applicant for a European patent, who in spite of all due care having been taken, was unable to observe a time limit vis-à-vis the European Patent Office which has the direct consequence of causing a loss of a right, shall, upon application, have his rights re-established.

-In considering whether "all due care required by the circumstances" has been taken, the word "all" is important and, for the purposes of Article 122(1) EPC, the circumstances of each case must be considered as a whole (cf. T 287/84 OJ EPO 1985, 333, 338).
-The requirement of "due care" must be judged in view of the situation existing before the time limit expired.
-This means that the measures taken by the party to meet the time limit must only be judged with regard to the circumstances as they were at that time (cf. T 667/92 of 10 March 1994, point 3 of the Reasons).
+In considering whether "all due care required by the circumstances" the word "all" has been taken, important and, for the purposes of Article 122(1) EPC, the circumstances of each case must be considered as a T 287/84 OJ EPO 1985, 333, requirement of "due care" must be judged in view of the situation existing before the time limit expired.
+This means that the measures taken by the party to meet the time limit must only be judged with regard to the circumstances as they were at that time (cf. T 667/92 of 10 March 1994, point 3 of the Reasons; T 381/93 of 12 August 1994, point 3 of the Reasons).

 The request for restitutio in integrum of an applicant with a professional representative acting on his behalf is only allowable if both the applicant himself and his representative have met the necessary standard of care.
-Regarding the due care required by Article 122(1) EPC, the obligations of the applicant and those of his representative are clearly distinct and the due care to be exercised by the representative may depend on the relationship which exists between him and his client (cf. T 112/89 of 4 October 1990, point 3 of the Reasons; J 19/04 of 14 July 2005, point 9 of the Reasons).
+Regarding the due care required by Article 122(1) EPC, the obligations of the applicant and those of his representative are clearly distinct and the due care to be exercised by the representative may depend on the relationship which exists between him and his client (cf. T 112/89 of 04 October 1990, point 3 of the Reasons; J 19/04 of 14 July 2005, point 9 of the Reasons).

-4.2 Regarding the appellant's - main - responsibility to pay the seventh renewal fee for his Euro/PCTapplication when it was due (31 May 2004), the appellant has shown that he was unable to observe the time limit in spite of all the due care required by the circumstances having been taken.
+4.2.
+Regarding the appellant's - main - responsibility to pay the third renewal fee for his Euro/PCT-application when it was due (31 May 2004), the appellant has shown that he was unable to observe the time limit in spite of all the due care required by the circumstances having been taken.